brycefrank/nvelope/README.md

 these calls with convenient wrapper functions, and tree-level volumes and biomass predictions for large amounts of tree records can be made with just a few lines of code.

+`nvelope` is a one stop shop, and contains the most recent NVEL DLLs as part of the default installation.

 # Quick Start

 A typical use-case of `nvelope` is given in this section.
 First, the user retrieves the